The camping ground is in the desert near the border between the State of Nevada and California.

 The amount of the hot springs water is so huge that makes a koi pond.

-Fish Lake Valley is located in the northwest of Death Valley; next to White Mountain Peak that makes state line between Nevada and California.
+Fish Lake Valley is located in the northwest of Death Valley; next to White Mountain Peak that makes the state line between Nevada and California.

 The middle of nowhere has impressive sceneries of a deserted landscape.